The importance of a healthy skin barrier

 For patients with an impaired skin barrier, our aesthetician will prescribe an individualised treatment plan which prioritises the repair process first, and includes certain superficial chemical peels and skin care products.
 By restoring your barrier and your skin’s optimum pH, we support its natural defences, making it more resilient and less sensitive.
 Our aim is to keep your skin working and looking it’s natural best!

-This blog post was featured in Therapy Specialist Medical Spa’s August Newsletter
+This blog post was featured in Skin Therapy – Specialist Aesthetic Clinic’s August Newsletter